Kidney stones are solid crystals formed from the salts in your pee. They may be small, but they can cause a huge amount of pain, known as renal colic.

 - cloudy or smelly pee

 - severe back or side pain (this can include belly or groin pain)

 - nausea and vomiting

-If the pain is controlled and your stone is known to be small, generally the best course of treatment is to wait for several days or weeks for the stone to pass into the bladder.
+If the pain is controlled and your stone is known to be small, generally the best course of treatment is to wait for several days or weeks for the stone to pass into your bladder.

 - Open surgery – nowadays it is very rare to require a ‘cutting’ operation to remove a stone but it is sometimes the best option.

-- You will know if you are drinking enough by the colour of your urine, which should be pale yellow to clear.
+The most important thing you can do to prevent further kidney stones forming is to drink lots of fluid.
+Drink at least 2–2.5 litres of fluid each day.
+Drink throughout the day and night if possible.
+The best fluid is water.
+You will know if you are drinking enough by the colour of your urine, which should be pale yellow to clear.